How to Diagnose a Circuit That Drifts When It Heats Up

-It started as a minor annoyance.
-The sensor board was reading correctly at room temperature — dead-on, actually — but after about twenty minutes of operation, the output crept by nearly 8%.
-Nobody noticed at first because the device was being tested in a climate-controlled lab where equipment barely warms up before someone shuts it down.
-Field deployment told a different story.
-In a Texas summer, inside a metal enclosure sitting on a rooftop, the drift was enough to cause false alarms.
+It often starts as a minor annoyance.
+A sensor board reads correctly at room temperature — dead-on, even — but after roughly twenty minutes of operation, the output creeps by several percent.
+The problem is easy to miss when a device is tested in a climate-controlled lab where equipment barely warms up before someone shuts it down.
+Field deployment tells a different story.
+Inside a metal enclosure sitting on a hot rooftop, that same drift can be enough to trigger false alarms.

-This is a story about thermal drift: what causes it, how to chase it down systematically, and — critically — how to calculate your way to a fix rather than guess your way there.
+This is a practical guide to thermal drift: what causes it, how to chase it down systematically, and — critically — how to calculate your way to a fix rather than guess your way there.

 What Thermal Drift Actually Is (And Why It's Sneaky)